We earn commissions if you shop through the links below. Read more

 Tiny House business idea

 Tiny houses are fascinating — everything you need within 400 square feet.
 The idea has been around since the 70s, but it’s only recently become popular as more people downsize, declutter and live simply.
-The global tiny homes market is set to grow 4% per year through 2026, including both mobile and stationary tiny homes.
+The global tiny home market was valued at $17.6 billion in 2022 and is expected to grow from $18.83 billion in 2023 to $32.36 billion by 2031.

 Starting your own tiny house business can be a great way to achieve financial independence, but you need to decide how to go about it.
 Will you rent or build tiny homes?
 You should be aware of the relevant laws and regulations.
 These vary from state to state, so check with your local authorities.
 You should also make sure your business adheres to the standards for tiny homes.
 Whatever type of business you want to set up, this is an opportunity that you don’t want to miss out on.